jkr86/next-signup-flow/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 Mock data to use:
-Every input should be 4 or more charaters long
+Every input should be 4 or more characters long

 - Email :        `test@test.com`
 - Phone number : `321456789`